EdgeOL: Efficient in-situ Online Learning on Edge Devices: Challenges and Opportunities

+Recall that the online learning approach tunes a model whenever sufficient training data arrives (e.g., a batch of training data).
+However, this timely and immediate fine-tuning approach consumes time and energy.
+We conduct a quantitative study by varying the fine-tuning frequency.

+We consider the \textit{fine-tuning frequency} as the number of the triggered fine-tuning rounds during a certain period, where each round is triggered after a fixed number of training data batches arrive.
+Therefore, with higher fine-tuning frequency, fewer batches are required to trigger a fine-tuning round.
+As shown in Table \ref{strategy_table}, we choose seven different fine-tuning frequencies, from immediate online learning ({\it Immed.}) to the less frequent fine-tuning strategies $S6$.
+Note that, in this experiment, the total amount of used training data is not changed as we only delay and merge some fine-tuning rounds, where a round will involve more training data.
+We do not skip using any training data.

+\textbf{Execution time, energy, and accuracy.} We investigate the overall fine-tuning execution time and energy consumption of the seven strategies during the entire online learning process.
+The results are normalized to \textit{Immed}.
+As one can observe from Figure \ref{fig:moti_inter_time_energy}, the fewer number of fine-tuning rounds (i.e., from \textit{Immed} to \textit{S6}), the more savings in overall execution time and energy consumption.
+This is because frequently triggering fine-tuning introduces significant overheads such as model loading, saving, and system initialization (e.g., model compilation).
+However, the savings in time and energy come with accuracy degradation, as shown in Figure~\ref{fig:moti_inter_acc}.
+Therefore, an important question we seek to answer is that \textit{How can we reduce the fine-tuning frequency while maintaining the accuracy?}

-However, the lazy model fine-tuning should be carefully conducted for two other observations: First, as expected, there is a significant accuracy drop when the scenario changes; this indicates that one may prefer more frequent updates when the scenario changes.
-Second, the number of fine-tuning rounds where accuracy saturates varies across models, as indicated by the two models in the figure, implying the need for an adaptive approach to determine the fine-tuning rounds that could be delayed and merged.
+\textbf{Accuracy improvement by each fine-tuning round.} To answer the above question, Figure~\ref{fig:moti_inter_acc_curve} takes strategy $S5$ as an example (other strategies showed similar trends) and shows the model validation accuracy\footnote{Details of validation accuracy are defined in the Section~\ref{sec:scheme_freq_design}} over fine-tuning rounds in the two consecutive scenarios.
+One can make the following observations from the results.
+First, as expected, there is a significant accuracy drop when there is a scenario change.
+Second, after the scenario change, the validation accuracy improves quickly in early fine-tuning rounds and saturates in later rounds.
+This demonstrates that not every fine-tuning round contributes significantly to the accuracy.
+Therefore, one can potentially delay and merge some of the fine-tuning rounds without affecting the accuracy.
+Third, the number of fine-tuning rounds where accuracy saturates varies across models, as indicated by the two models in Figure~\ref{fig:moti_inter_acc_curve}, implying the need for an adaptive approach to determine the fine-tuning rounds that could be delayed and merged.

-Importantly, in addition to the accuracy improvement trend, delaying and merging fine-tuning rounds also need to consider the arrival pattern of streaming-in inference requests.
-This is because lazy fine-tuning may result in some inference requests not being handled by the up-to-date model.
-That is, by the time those inference requests arrive, the model has not been fine-tuned using all available training data.
-As a result, when there are frequent inference requests, an outdated model may handle a significant number of them, leading to compromised inference accuracies.
-Therefore, to mitigate this issue and let as many inference requests as possible use the up-to-date model, during the period when the inference requests are more intensive, we need to update the model more frequently.